jim-easterbrook/Photini/README.rst

 Privacy statement
 ^^^^^^^^^^^^^^^^^

-Photini does not directly gather any information from its users, but the online services it uses (maps, Flickr and Picasa) may do so.
+Photini does not directly gather any information from its users, but the online services it uses (maps, Flickr and Google Photos/Picasa) may do so.
 You should read these services' privacy policies before using them.

 Photini stores user preferences in a text file on the user's computer.